 Welcome to John Howard Society of Manitoba

 We are pleased to announce a new service.
 It’s called the Healing Program for Indigenous Men.
 This is a new, 14-session program for First Nations, Métis, and Inuit men who have experienced childhood trauma including sexual abuse.
-Participants will learn about triggers, receive Elder services and explore paths of healing, building strength and courage.

 If you have a criminal record and have served your sentence, you can apply to have your record suspended.
 This guide included Frequently Asked Questions and a step-by-step outline of how to apply.
 See the full PDF here.